currentxchange/purple-explainer/Purple.md

 # 🟣 PURPLE on cXc.world
-PURPLE is given to artists that make the Top Music charts for time periods one day or greater.
+PURPLE is given to artists that make the Top 64 global daily charts.

-PURPLE is also supplied to the BLU / PRP **Time-Pooling Exchange** (coming after verification).

 ## Chart Rewards
 Artists are **rewarded in PURPLE for reaching the top of local and global charts.** The creators fund pays 288 PURPLE per day (1 PURPLE / TU), budgeted for 9+ years.